-- 1. Press the HOME key until CHANGE PARAMETER VALUES appears on the display. - 2.
+- Press the HOME or ENTER key until CHANGE PARAMETER VALUES appears on the display. - 2.
 Press ENTER to access this menu item. - 3.
 Use the UP and DOWN arrows to scroll through the sub-menu to find the item desired, then press ENTER.
-See Table 15 through Table 20 for a list of parameters. - 4.
+See Table 11 through Table 15 for a list of parameters. - 4.
 Use the UP and DOWN arrow keys to scroll to the desired parameter, press ENTER, then use the UP and DOWN arrows to change the value. - 5.
-When the value you want appears on the display, press ENTER to set the value or BACK to cancel.
+When the value you want appears on the display, press ENTER to set the value or BACK to cancel. - 6.
+You may press HOME at any time to exit the menu and return to the Home screen.